anywhichway/thunderclap/README.md

 7) It is highly likely you will need to re-create your NAMESPACES with every new ALPHA release.

+8) APIs are not yet stable.

-8) It could do with contributors!
+9) It could do with contributors!

 # Installation and Deployment